gwu-libraries/inventory_old/README.md

         $ vim local_settings.py

+3. Copy the WSGI file template to an active file

+        $ cp wsgi.py.template wsgi.py

+4. Update the wsgi.py file.
+(Change the value of ENV to your environment path)

+        $ vim wsgi.py

-3. Initialize database tables.
+5. Initialize database tables.
 (Be sure you are still using your virtualenv)

         (ENV)$ cd /<INV_HOME>/inv
         (ENV)$ python manage.py syncdb

-4. Copy the Apache virtual host file to the Apache2 directory
+6. Copy the Apache virtual host file to the Apache2 directory

         $ cd /<INV_HOME>/inventory
         $ sudo cp apache/inventory /etc/apache2/sites-available/inventory

-5. Update the values in the Apache virtual host file.
+7. Update the values in the Apache virtual host file.

     Edit the host port number
     Edit your server name (base url)